-Currently, the SSAB is either in attainment or unclassified for all federal and state air pollutant standards with the exception of 8-Hour O3, PM10, and PM2.5 (Table 4.3-3).
+Currently, the SSAB is either in attainment or unclassified for all federal and state air pollutant standards with the exception of 8-Hour O3, PM10, and PM{2.5} (Table 4.3-3).
 Imperial County is classified as a "serious" nonattainment area for PM10 for the NAAQS.
-On November 13, 2009, EPA published Air Quality Designations for the 2006 24-Hour Fine Particle (PM2.5) NAAQS wherein Imperial County was listed as designated nonattainment for the 2006 24-hour PM2.5 NAAQS.
-However, the nonattainment designation for Imperial County is only for the urban area within the County and it has been determined that the proposed project is not located within the nonattainment boundaries for PM2.5.
+On November 13, 2009, EPA published Air Quality Designations for the 2006 24-Hour Fine Particle (PM{2.5}) NAAQS wherein Imperial County was listed as designated nonattainment for the 2006 24-hour PM{2.5} NAAQS.
+However, the nonattainment designation for Imperial County is only for the urban area within the County and it has been determined that the proposed project is not located within the nonattainment boundaries for PM{2.5}.
 On April 10, 2014, the CARB Board gave final approval to the 2013 Amendments to Area Designations for CAAQS.
-For the state PM2.5 standard, effective July 1, 2014, the City of Calexico will be designated nonattainment, while the rest of the SSAB will be designated attainment.
+For the state PM{2.5} standard, effective July 1, 2014, the City of Calexico will be designated nonattainment, while the rest of the SSAB will be designated attainment.

 Pollutant State Designation Federal Designation(Classification)

 O 3 Nonattainment Attainment

 PM 10 Nonattainment Nonattainment (Serious)

-PM 2.5 Attainment Nonattainment
+PM {2.5} Attainment Nonattainment

 СО Attainment Unclassifiable/Attainment

 NO 2 Attainment Unclassifiable/Attainment

 SO 2 Attainment Attainment

 Sulfates Attainment No federal standard

 Pb Attainment

 Hydrogen Sulfide Unclassified

 Visibility Reducing Particles Unclassified

-Table 4.3-3.
-Designations Classifications for the Salton Sea Air Basin Designations olassilloutoris Sanon Sca
+Table 4.2.2 Designations/Classifications for the Colton Con Air Donin Table 4.3-3.
+Designations/Classifications for the Salton Sea Air Dasin

-Notes: \ Designation for Imperial Valley Planning Area only.
+Notes: Designation for Imperial Valley Planning Area only.

-\\ Designation is only for the urban areas within Imperial County.
+Designation is only for the urban areas within Imperial County.

-\\\ Designation is for the whole of Imperial County except the City of Calexico.
+Designation is for the whole of Imperial County except the City of Calexico.

-CO - carbon monoxide; $NO_2$ - nitrogen dioxide; $O_3$ - ozone; Pb - lead; $PM{2.5}$ - particulate matter less than 2.5 microns in diameter; $PM{10}$ - particulate matter less than 10 microns in diameter; $SO_2$ - sulfur dioxide
+CO - carbon monoxide; NO2 - nitrogen dioxide; O3 - ozone; Pb - lead; PM{2.5} - particulate matter less than 2.5 microns in diameter; PM{10} - particulate matter less than 10 microns in diameter; SO2 - sulfur dioxide